Canon 1Ds vs Nikon D50

 Studio photographers will appreciate that the Canon 1Ds (unlike the D50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds and the D50 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds and the D50 have been discontinued, but can regularly be found used on ebay.
 The 1Ds was replaced by the Canon 1Ds Mark II, while the D50 was followed by the Nikon D40.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1Ds and D50 can be found, respectively, in the Canon 1Ds Manual (free pdf) or the online Nikon D50 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Nikon D50?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.